energycontrolapp/energycontrolapp.github.io/readme.md

 > (This list is not to be used or interpreted as an advertisement for the vendors listed.)

-## Awesome-EnergyControlApp Awesome-FLOSS
+## Awesome-FLOSS

-The [awesome-energycontrolapp](https://github.com/energycontrolapp/awesome-energycontrolapp) repository features the best [Awesome-FLOSS](https://github.com/sindresorhus/awesome) - Free, Libre and Open-Source Software and hardware that **control energy** in some way.
+The [awesome-energycontrolapp](https://github.com/energycontrolapp/awesome-energycontrolapp) repository about [Awesome-FLOSS](https://github.com/sindresorhus/awesome) - Free, Libre and Open-Source Software.

 ![a.png](a.png)